 Food science is the field dedicated to getting food from the farm to your fork.
-Someone had to invent General Mills Cheerios, determine its nutritional content, and figure out how to get it to consumers.
+Someone had to invent General Mills Cheerios, determine its nutritional content, and figure out how to transport it to stores across the country.

 According to the Institute of Food Technologists (IFT):